-We did quite a bit of reading about the product and started to find alarming reviews, like here and here and here.
-There were a variety of issues but the most common seemed to be surrounding Home Depot’s lack of customer support for the product and how stinky the flooring was once installed (off-gasing).
+We did quite a bit of reading about the product and started to find alarming reviews, like here and here.
+There were a variety of issues but the most common seemed to be surrounding Home Depot’s lack of customer support for the product and how stinky the flooring was once installed (off-gassing).

 Now in all fairness, I KNOW many RVers use this flooring and have no issues whatsoever.
 But we didn’t want to be one of the ones that got a bad batch.

-We then looked to our local Lowe’s to see if they had a similar flooring that was not prone to off-gasing issues.
+We then looked to our local Lowe’s to see if they had a similar flooring that was not prone to off-gassing issues.
 They had something similar, yes, but did it off-gas?
-It was possible and we weren’t taking any chances so we settled on the most afforable option out there.
+It was possible and we weren’t taking any chances so we settled on the most affordable option out there.
 Mark installed sheet vinyl.

 Our 96′ Winnie has one large slide over the dining and living area.
 Because of the year, it is a raised slide and sits about 3 inches higher, (see crappy picture below).